yogeshSmishra/CODSOFT/README.md

 # CodSoft Internship Project
 <br>
-Welcome to my internship project repository for ** CodSoft **.
+Welcome to my internship project repository for <b>CodSoft</b>.
-This repository contains the tasks I completed as a part of my virtual internship in the domain of **Web Development**.
+This repository contains the tasks I completed as a part of my virtual internship in the domain of <b>Web Development</b>.

 ## Overview